In quick succession in December, The Apache Software Foundation released information on two critical vulnerabilities in its Log4j Java-based library.

 How SASE can help protect you against this type of risk

 As soon as the proof of concept (PoC) exploit was released on Github, threat actors began actively scanning the internet for vulnerable assets.
-Lookout customers who use the Lookout Security Platform, our Secure Access Service Edge (SASE) solution, are equipped with several ways to protect their sensitive data and mitigate risks associated with this vulnerability.
+Lookout customers who use the Lookout Security Platform, our Secure Service Edge (SASE) solution, are equipped with several ways to protect their sensitive data and mitigate risks associated with this vulnerability.

 Restrict access to private apps